"When oestrogen becomes unbalanced – especially when there is too much oestrogen in comparison to progesterone – problems arise! "

 The key to nurturing hormone balance is to give your body the support and nutrition it needs for optimal health.

-I recommend eating plenty of cruciferous vegetables.
+We recommend eating plenty of cruciferous vegetables.
 Cruciferous vegetables are especially rich in di-indolylmethane (DIM).
 DIM helps mop up excess oestrogens, supporting the liver throughout the detox phase.

 Some cruciferous options are: